Anjumkammath/Solarnova-AI/README.md

-# Solarnova AI : Automatic Dust Detection &amp; Cleaning System implemented on a solar panel
+#SolarNova AI: Automatic Dust Detection & Cleaning System for Solar Panels

-SolarNova AI is an automated, AI-powered system that detects dust on solar panels using MobileNet (CNN model) and triggers a cleaning mechanism using servo motors.
-Designed for embedded systems like Raspberry Pi, it offers a smart, sustainable solution to maintain the efficiency of solar energy harvesting with zero manual intervention.
-Solar Nova AI is an intelligent system designed to detect dirt accumulation on solar panels and automatically trigger a cleaning mechanism using a Raspberry Pi, stepper motors, and a fine-tuned deep learning model.
+SolarNova AI is an intelligent, AI-powered embedded system that automatically detects dust accumulation on solar panels and activates a cleaning mechanism—all without manual intervention.
+Leveraging a lightweight MobileNet CNN deployed on a Raspberry Pi, the system offers a cost-effective, sustainable solution to maintaining optimal solar energy efficiency.

-🚀 Features
+🚀 Key Features
-Real-time image capture and classification
-Lightweight MobileNet CNN for efficient inference
-Dust detection with high accuracy
-Automated cleaning using servo motors and Raspberry Pi Cost-effective and environmentally friendly solution
+🔍 Real-Time Image Capture and Classification

+🧠 MobileNet-Based Deep Learning for Dust Detection

+⚙️ Automated Cleaning via Servo/Stepper Motors

+🧩 Embedded Deployment on Raspberry Pi

+💸 Low-Cost and Eco-Friendly Maintenance

+♻️ Reduces Manual Labor and Increases Solar Output Efficiency

 🧠 How It Works
+Image Capture
-Image Capture: A webcam continuously monitors solar panel surfaces.
+A camera module (USB or Pi Camera) continuously monitors the solar panel surface.

+Preprocessing
-Preprocessing: Captured images are resized and normalized (224x224).
+Captured images are resized to 224x224 and normalized for MobileNet input.

+Classification
-Classification: MobileNet identifies whether the panel is clean or dirty.
+A fine-tuned MobileNet model classifies the panel state as "Clean" or "Dusty".

+Action Trigger
-Action Trigger: If dirt is detected, Raspberry Pi activates a cleaning mechanism (brush/motor).
+If dust is detected confidently, the Raspberry Pi activates a cleaning mechanism using servo/stepper motors.

+Continuous Monitoring
-Continuous Monitoring: The system runs in real-time, ensuring optimal solar panel performance.
+The system runs in real-time, ensuring consistent performance and maximum solar output.

 🛠️ Tech Stack
+Technology	Purpose
-Python
+Python	Scripting and Integration
-TensorFlow / Keras
-OpenCV
-MobileNet (for deep learning-based classification) Raspberry Pi (hardware integration)
-Servo Motors (for physical cleaning mechanism)
+TensorFlow/Keras	Deep learning model development OpenCV	Image processing and camera integration MobileNet	Lightweight CNN for classification
+Raspberry Pi	Edge computing device
-Camera Module / USB Webcam
+Servo/Stepper Motors	Hardware for the cleaning mechanism Camera Module / USB Webcam	for image acquisition

-Setup and Usage Instructions
+⚙️ Setup and Usage Instructions
-1. Environment Setup
+1️⃣ Environment Setup
+Use a virtual environment (recommended):

+bash
+Copy
+Edit
+python3 -m venv solarnova-env
+source solarnova-env/bin/activate  # Linux/macOS
+bash
+Copy
+Edit
+solarnova-env\Scripts\activate  # Windows
+Install the required dependencies:

+bash
+Copy
+Edit
+pip install -r requirements.txt
+2️⃣ Prepare Dataset
+📦 Download the dataset (~1GB):
+👉 Download Detect_Solar_Dust (Insert Google Drive or relevant link)

+Organize the dataset as follows:

+bash
+Copy
+Edit
+dataset/
+├── clean/      # Images of clean solar panels
+└── dirt/       # Images of dusty solar panels
+📝 Ensure images have a resolution of at least 400x800 pixels.
+The training script will automatically resize them.

+3️⃣ Train the Model
+Run the training script:

+bash
+Copy
+Edit
+python src/train_model.py
+This will:

+Load a pre-trained MobileNet model

+Fine-tune it using your dataset

+Save the trained model as FineTuned_MobileNet.h5

+4️⃣ Convert to TensorFlow Lite
+Convert the model for lightweight edge deployment:

+bash
+Copy
+Edit
+python src/convert_to_tflite.py
+This will generate:

+tflite_model.tflite → Optimized for Raspberry Pi

+5️⃣ Run Live Dust Detection & Cleaning
+Execute the live inference and control script:

+bash
+Copy
+Edit
+python src/predict_live.py
+Features:
+Captures live video frames

+Performs inference every 2 seconds

+If dust is detected with confidence > 0.90, it activates cleaning motors

+Displays live feed with real-time classification

+Stops when you press q

+🔐 On Raspberry Pi, for GPIO access, you may need to use:

+bash
+Copy
+Edit
+sudo python src/predict_live.py
+🔧 Hardware & Configuration Notes
+Ensure the camera is correctly connected and accessible (/dev/video0 for Linux/RPi or 0 for OpenCV).

+GPIO pin configurations and motor logic should be updated in predict_live.py based on your hardware setup.

+The cleaning mechanism uses stepper motors controlled through a motor driver (e.g., L298N or ULN2003).

+📚 Publication
+📖 SolarNova AI: Dynamic Dust Detection, Cleaning, and Panel Orientation for Enhanced Solar Efficiency with AI Technologies Advances in Intelligent Systems and Computing, Springer, 2024 🔗 Read the paper on Springer

+🙋 Contact & Support
+For queries, feature requests, or contributions, please open an issue or contact the maintainer.

+🌱 Acknowledgments
+Thanks for exploring SolarNova AI — promoting clean energy through smart automation.
-Install Python and the required packages.
+Let’s make solar smarter, cleaner, and more efficient — together!p Install Python and the required packages.
 It's recommended to use a virtual environment:

 python3 -m venv solarnova-env source solarnova-env/bin/activate # On Linux/MacOS